Urkaz/UnusedNodeCleaner/README.md

 ## Changelog

+**Version 2.2**
+- New:
+   - Added a keyboard shortcut to execute the "Clean Nodes" action: Ctrl+Shift+C (can be changed in the engine settings).
+   - Added a keyboard shortcut to toggle the "Hide Unused" button: Ctrl+Shift+H (can be changed in the engine settings).

 **Version 2.1**
 - Bug Fixes:
    - Fixed a crash when adding a Button event from the UMG editor.